ocfl-archive/gocfl/pkg/ocfl/factory/README.md

 These classes (in `pkg/ocfl/factory/factoryimpl/`) provide the standard implementation of the Unified Factory interfaces.
 They hold the common dependencies like `extensionFactory` and `logger` and handle the delegation to component-specific implementations based on the OCFL version.

 ### Version-Specific Factories
-The module provides specialized factory constructors for each supported OCFL version via the `initocfl` package:
+The module provides specialized factory constructors for each supported OCFL version via the `ocfl` package:
 - `NewFactoryObject(version, ...)`
 - `NewFactoryStorageRoot(version, ...)`